microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 _Automated machine learning_

 1. Can Contoso apply automated machine learning for text classification?
-How?

 2. Can they really expect a non-data scientist to create performant models using automated machine learning?